Preparing and Applying for the Major

 Before You Apply to UW

 In terms of preparation before coming to UW, we recommend that transfer students complete at least two years of language courses in the desired major prior to admission to UW.
 (However, this is not required, especially for languages like Korean that are seldom taught at smaller institutions.)
 Students can match course numbers on the planning worksheets to those from Washington State community or technical colleges with the UW Transfer Equivalency Guide.
-(Students from outside of Washington state should contact an Asian Languages and Literature adviser (firstname.lastname@example.org) with questions about course equivalency for major or minor requirements.
+(Students from outside of Washington state should contact an advisor (firstname.lastname@example.org) with questions about course equivalency for major or minor requirements.

-Prospective transfer students at any stage of the planning or application process are invited to contact an Asian Languages and Literature adviser at either email@example.com or firstname.lastname@example.org.
-Students can consult with the adviser about their individual academic planning prior to admission, and are invited to visit the campus for in-person advising appointments, which can also be scheduled here.
+Prospective transfer students at any stage of the planning or application process are invited to contact an advisor at email@example.com.
+Students can consult with the advisor about their individual academic planning prior to admission, and are invited to visit the campus for in-person advising appointments.
 Schedule a visit to campus around one of the weekly Transfer Thursday events to get general information about the transfer admission process.
 For additional resources about transferring to the UW, please explore the Transfer Portal.

 Before You Apply to the Major